 Conclusion

 Initial readings of our control experiment show high efficiency areas in our data that produce higher assimilation rates at specific values of light intensity.
-In Ion chromatography tests conducted on our 1-hole punch experiments, immediately after a section is removed from a leaf, it loses the ability to efficiently use the light of our LICOR device for photosynthesis.
+In LICOR tests conducted on our 1-hole punch experiments, immediately after a section is removed from a leaf, it loses the ability to efficiently use the light of our LICOR device for photosynthesis.
 These two data tables show that immediately after damage has been inflicted on our test leaf, it losses the ability to use any intensity of light for photosynthesis.
 The fact that our leaf showed decreasing assimilation rates with increasing light intensity shows that for photosynthesis the leaf is at this point non-functional.

 Data from our control specimen shows that our plant sample reacted to a specific intensity of light to produce high levels of assimilation.
 Further research in local minimums and maximums of assimilation vs light intensity would allow scientists to produce higher volumes of oxygen in artificial environments through photosynthesis.